Video Game: Within A Deep Forest

 - Slippy-Slidey Ice World: The future.
 Everything is frozen over, including the water - required to proceed.
 However, since you bounce everywhere, it isn't particularly slippery.

-- This Looks Like a Job for Aquaman: The Pathetic Ball has two very specific uses: not being eaten by the cat that eats powers by way of not having any powers at all, and unlocking a part of the combination lock to the time bomb.
+- This Looks Like a Job for Aquaman: The Pathetic Ball has two very specific uses: not being eaten by the tiger that eats powers by way of not having any powers at all, and unlocking a part of the combination lock to the time bomb.